anacierdem/libdragon-docker/README.md

 __`install`__

-Attempts to build and install everything libdragon related (i.e `libdragon-source`) into the container.
+Attempts to build and install everything libdragon related (i.e `libdragon`) into the container.
 This includes all the tools and third parties used by libdragon except for the toolchain.
 If you have made changes to libdragon, you can execute this action to build everything based on your changes.
 If you are not working on libdragon, you can just use the `update` action instead.

 __`update`__

 This action will update the submodule from the remote branch (`trunk`) with a merge strategy and then perform a `libdragon install`.
-(A local git repository is created as a submodule at `./libradon-source` when the project is first initialized) You can use the `install` action to only update all libdragon related artifacts in the container given you have an intact `libdragon-source` at the root without touching the existing submodule.
+(A local git repository is created as a submodule at `./libdragon` when the project is first initialized) You can use the `install` action to only update all libdragon related artifacts in the container given you have an intact `libdragon` at the root without touching the existing submodule.

 __`start`__